-- Before each ride, perform the pre-ride inspections as outlined beginning on page 65.
+- Before each ride, perform the Pre-Ride Inspections.
 Failure to do so may result in damage to the motorcycle or an accident. - Until you're thoroughly familiar with the motorcycle and all of its controls, practice riding where there is little or no traffic.
-Practice riding at a moderate speed on various road surfaces and in different weather conditions. - Know your skills and limits, and ride within them. - Allow only licensed, experienced operators to ride your motorcycle, and then only after they have become familiar with its controls and operation.
-Make sure all riders read and understand this rider's manual before riding. - Do not ride when you're fatigued, ill or under the influence of alcohol, prescription drugs, over-the-counter drugs or any other drugs.
+Practice riding at a moderate speed on various road surfaces and in different weather conditions. - · Know your skills and limits, and ride within them. - Allow only licensed, experienced operators to ride your motorcycle, and then only after they have become familiar with its controls and operation.
+Make sure all riders read and understand this rider's manual before riding.

+- Do not ride when you're fatigued, ill or under the influence of alcohol, prescription drugs, over-the-counter drugs or any other drugs.
 Fatigue, illness, alcohol and drugs can cause drowsiness, loss of coordination and loss of balance.
 They can also affect your awareness and judgment. - If your motorcycle operates abnormally, correct the problem immediately.
-See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.

-- Ride defensively, as if you are invisible to other motorists, even in broad daylight.
-A motorist's failure to see or recognize a motorcycle is the leading cause of automobile/ motorcycle accidents.
+See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer. - Ride defensively, as if you are invisible to other motorists, even in broad daylight.
+A motorist's failure to see or recognize a motorcycle is the leading cause of automobile/motorcycle accidents.
 Ride where you're clearly visible to other motorists, and observe their behavior carefully. - Be especially cautious at intersections, as these are the most likely places for an accident. - To prevent loss of control, keep your hands on the handlebars and your feet on the footrests. - Be aware that a highway bar is not designed to protect the rider from injury in a collision. - Obey the speed limit and adjust your speed and riding technique based on road, weather and traffic conditions.
-As you travel faster, the influence of all other conditions increases, which can affect the motorcycle's stability and increase the possibility of losing control.
+As you travel faster, the influence of all other conditions increases, which can affect the motorcycle's stability and increase the possibility of losing control. - Do not move or operate the motorcycle with the steering locked (if equipped), as the severely restricted steering could result in loss of control.